jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (i) a chief executive to be responsible for the day-to-day management of the school:
     (ii) a person to be the person responsible overall for teaching and learning at the school who is appropriately qualified and holds a current practising certificate; and
-  (e) ensure that teachers employed in the school have the necessary qualifications and skills to teach; and (f) ensure that the school’s chief executive and staff develop and deliver a curriculum for teaching, learning, and assessment—
+  (e) ensure that teachers employed in the school have the necessary qualifications and skills to teach; and (f) ensure that the school’s chief executive and staff develop and deliver a curriculum for teaching, learning, and assessment that meets tuition standards at least equivalent to those at State schools of the same year levels; and
+  (g)
-    (i) having regard to any statement of national education and learning priorities; and (ii) that meets tuition standards at least equivalent to those at State schools of the same year levels; and (g) in operating the school, have regard to any statement of national education and learning priorities; and (h) ensure that students have access to a nationally and internationally recognised qualification system; and (i) inform parents of the progress of their children at school, and any barriers to progress, at intervals specified in the charter school contract; and
+  (h) ensure that students have access to a nationally and internationally recognised qualification system; and (i) inform parents of the progress of their children at school, and any barriers to progress, at intervals specified in the charter school contract; and
   (j) make details of the curriculum and its mode of delivery available to parents; and